sjud/leptos_tauri_from_scratch/README.md

 ```
 mkdir src-tauri/src && touch src-tauri/src/main.rs && touch src-tauri/src/lib.rs
 ```
-and drop this in `src-tauri/src/main.rs`
+and drop this in `src-tauri/src/main.rs` This is standard tauri boilerplate.
 ```rust
 // Prevents additional console window on Windows in release, DO NOT REMOVE!!
 #![cfg_attr(not(debug_assertions), windows_subsystem = "windows")]